 Knowledge

-Low-Code
+What is Low-Code

-Low-Code
+What is Low-Code

 Although the term low-code has been around for a few years, it is currently booming on many social media platforms and blogs.
 Then there is talk of low-code tools or platforms, what different providers there are, or tutorials on how low-code can be used.
 But what is low-code anyway?
 What does the term mean, or rather the concept behind it?
 And what use is it to me and my company?
 Isn't it rather something for nerds?
 On the contrary, we'll explain what low-code is and why you'll probably hardly get around it in the next few months, or maybe you've already been using low-code for a long time without knowing it.